-- Transferable skills are skills we can take from one job to another, which help us be effective in a variety of situations and keep us continuously employable.
-Verbal communication and interpersonal abilities are examples of transferable skills. - Job specific or technical skills are specific to a particular role or type of role.
+There are a number of different types of skills.
+There are transferable skills that we can take from one job to another, which help us be effective in a variety of situations.
+Verbal communication and interpersonal abilities are examples of transferable skills.
+These types of skills are very important in today's economy as the world of work is ever changing and we'll likely have to make numerous job or career transitions.

+Job specific or technical skills are specific to a particular role or type of role.
 For example, knowing a specific computer system for the health care industry, or a computer programming language.